machineagency/science-jubilee/CONTRIBUTING.md

 ## Documentation Improvements

-You can help improve `science_jubilee` docs by making them more readable and coherent, or by adding missing information and correcting mistakes.
+You can help improve `science-jubilee` docs by making them more readable and coherent, or by adding missing information and correcting mistakes.

-`science_jubilee` documentation uses [Sphinx] as its main documentation compiler.
+`science-jubilee` documentation uses [Sphinx] as its main documentation compiler.
 This means that the docs are kept in the same repository as the project code, and that any documentation update is done in the same way was a code contribution.